FNZ (company)

 FNZ is a global financial services company that provides investment platforms to major financial institutions and wealth management firms.
 As of March 2025, FNZ manages over US$2 trillion in assets.
-FNZ's technology platform provides services such as investment front office, tax wrappers and investment back office, operating under a platform as a service delivery model.
+FNZ's technology platform provides services such as investment front office, tax wrappers and investment back office.

+Background

 They partner with over 650 financial institutions, 12,000 wealth managers, and administer assets for over 26 million end investors.
 They hold offices in 30+ global locations.

+FNZ's customers include Aviva, Barclays, Lloyds Banking Group, Quilter, Nucleus Financial, Santander and Vanguard.